microsoft/vscode-docs/docs/getstarted/theme-color-reference.md

 ## Contrast Colors

-The contrast colors are typically only set be high contrast themes.
-If set they add an additional border around items across the UI to increase the contrast.
+The contrast colors are typically only set for high contrast themes.
+If set, they add an additional border around items across the UI to increase the contrast.

 - `contrastActiveBorder`: An extra border around active elements to separate them from others for greater contrast.
 - `contrastBorder`: An extra border around elements to separate them from others for greater contrast.